n0thhhing/ts-capstone/README.md

 // This returns the name of the group
 // that an instruction can belong to
 // These groups can be found in the
-// constants directory or the detail obj
+// arch/<arch>.ts file or the detail obj
 // when CS_DETAIL is turned on.
 disassembler.group_name(2) // call

 // reg_name

 // These register IDs can be found either in
-// the constants directory or the detail object
+// the arch/<arch>.ts file or the detail object
 // when cs.DETAIL is on, like regs_read/regs_write.
 disassembler.reg_name(183); // w15